wing5wong/artisan-whs-static/source/_news/2020-09-08_2020-wanganui-extended-squad.md

 show_in_slider: false
 date: 2020-09-08T22:21:59.054Z
 ---
-Eleven former Whanganui High School students are in contention for this years 2020 Steelform Wanganui Representative Squad!
+Former Whanganui High School students are in contention for this years 2020 Steelform Wanganui Representative Squad!

 Good Luck guys!!